-Derebchyn is located 65km (40mi) northeast of Mohyliv-Podilskiy and 100km (62) south west of Vinnytsia.
-The first record about the Jewish community goes back to the 17th century.
-The majority of Jews lived off small scale trade and handcraft.
-According to the census on the eve of the war 2,500 Jews lived here.
-They had their own cemetery which was destroyed during WWII.
+Derebchyn is located 65km (40mi) northeast of Mohyliv-Podilskiy and 100km (62) southwest of Vinnytsia.
+The first record of the Jewish community goes back to the 17th century.
+The majority of Jews lived off small-scale trade and handcrafts.
+According to the census, on the eve of the war, 2,500 Jews lived in Derebchyn.
+There was a Jewish cemetery, which was destroyed during WWII.

-Derebchyn was occupied by the German and Romanian troops in the second half of July 1941.
-The village remained under control of the Romanians during all of the occupation.
-Those Jews who remained in the village continued to live in their houses until March 1944 when they were killed by the retreating Germans and Romanians.
-The Jews, according to the Soviet archives where killed or stabbed with bayonets inside their homes.
-Some Jews helped by local population managed to flee.
+German and Romanian troops occupied Derebchyn in the second half of July 1941.
+The village remained under the control of the Romanians during the occupation.
+Those Jews who remained in the village continued to live in their own homes until March 1944, when retreating Germans and Romanians murdered them.
+The Jews, according to the Soviet archives, were shot or stabbed with bayonets inside their homes.
+Some Jews, helped by their neighbors, managed to escape.
 The bodies of the victims were gathered and buried near the cemetery by the locals.
 Today, there is no memorial at the site.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?